CICM Second Part Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The CICM Fellowship Examination is a Written SAQ paper and structured clinical examination covering all domains of intensive care medicine.
+The CICM Second Part Examination is Two written SAQ papers, then a clinical (hot cases) and viva oral section.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Vague SAQ answers without clinical prioritisation - examiners want a management framework, not a list of differentials.